Blendify/blender-manual/blender_docs/manual/interface/editors/introduction.rst

 The default scene is separated into five windows and is loaded each time you start Blender or a new file.
 The five areas are:

-- The Info Space (shaded red) at the top.
+- The Info Editor (shaded red) at the top.
   (The Info editor used mainly for its header).
 - A large 3D View (shaded green).
 - A Timeline at the bottom (shaded purple).
 - An Outliner at the top right (shaded yellow).
-- A Properties editor at the bottom right (shaded blue).
+- A Properties Editor at the bottom right (shaded blue).

 As an introduction we will cover a few of the basic elements.

 .. figure:: /images/interface_window-system-default_scene.jpg
-   :width: 650px

    Default Blender scene and Window arrangement.